 For extra comfort out in the wilderness, invest in a solar-powered generator.
-A generator and solar panel combo will run you at least a couple hundred dollars, but can power just about anything you’d think to bring on a camping trip.
+A generator and solar panel combo will run you a few hundred bucks, but can power just about anything you’d think to bring on a camping trip.

-The AIMTOM 155Wh Portable Power Station charges in 7-9 hours by solar panel, car, or wall outlet to provide 155 Watt-hours of portable power.
-That’s 24 iPhone X charges, 3 laptop charges, or 4 hours of runtime for a car fridge.
+The Jackery Explorer 160 Solar Generator charges in around five hours by solar panel, car, or wall outlet to provide 167 Watt-hours of portable power.
+That’s about 16 charges of an iPhone, 1.5 laptop charges, or ten hours of running an LED camping light.

-The 110V AC outlet can power small home appliances requiring less than 100W such as fans, laptops, portable televisions, or CPAP machines.
-The three 5V USB outputs can charge phones, tablets, and cameras, while the three 12V DC outputs are for devices you’d normally power through your vehicle such as lights, air compressors, and car coolers.
+The 110V AC outlet can power small home appliances requiring less than 100W such as fans, laptops, or CPAP machines.
+The three 5V USB outputs (1 USB C, 2 USB-A) can charge phones, tablets, and cameras, while the 12V DC output is for devices you’d normally power through your vehicle like lights, air compressors, and car coolers.

 A solar-powered speaker is a fun novelty item ideal for camping or days at the beach.
 Unlike similar models, ABFOCE’s Solar Bluetooth Speaker has an outer casing that’s IPX6 rated against shock, dust, and water.
 It’ll happily take splashes and rain in its stride, but can’t be fully submerged in water.

 Every 10 minutes of solar charging on a sunny day equals about half an hour of music, and it will continue to charge even while playing.
 After being fully charged from either the sun or a wall socket, the speaker can play music for up to 60 hours from its 5000mAh battery.

 Weighing just over a pound, the 10W speaker includes a built-in LED flashlight, and can function as a power bank for small USB devices.
 It won’t charge your phone especially quickly, but should still be able to eventually top it up after a few hours.Buy on Amazon